 U.S. federal government agencies currently face potentially significant spending reductions.
 Under the Budget Control Act of 2011, the failure of Congress to enact deficit reduction measures of at least \$1.2 trillion for the years 2013 through 2021 triggered automatic cuts to most federal programs.
-These cuts would include aggregate reductions to Medicare payments to providers of up to two percent per fiscal year, which went into effect beginning on April 1, 2013 and will stay in effect through 2025 unless additional Congressional action is taken.
+These cuts would include aggregate reductions to Medicare payments to providers of up to two percent per fiscal year, which went into effect beginning on April 1, 2013 and will stay in effect through 2030 unless additional Congressional action is taken.
 The American Taxpayer Relief Act of 2012, which was enacted on January 1, 2013, among other things, reduced Medicare payments to several providers, including hospitals and imaging centers.
 The full impact on our business of these automatic cuts is uncertain.
-Additionally, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act enacted in 2020 may result in future spending reductions and cuts to federal programs.
+Additionally, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act enacted in 2020 provides financial support and resources to individuals and businesses affected by the COVID-19 pandemic, suspended the 2% Medicare sequester from May 1, 2020 through December 31, 2020, and extended the sequester policy by one year, through 2030, in order to offset the added expense of the 2020 cancellation.
+The Consolidated Appropriations Act, 2021 extended the suspension of the 2% Medicare sequester through March 31, 2021.
+Moreover, the American Taxpayer Relief Act of 2012 among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.